mlflow/mlflow/examples/quickstart/README.md

 quickstart_rstudio_1          /init                            Up      0.0.0.0:8787->8787/tcp
 ```

-* Stop the Docker containers:
+* Stop the Docker containers.
+Navigate to `examples/quickstart` and run this command:
 ```
 docker-compose down
 ```